Flutter-Bounty-Hunters/cutting_room/README.md

 When everything is said and done, a massive FFMPEG command will run at the command line and produce your video.

-Cutting Room gives you declarative compositions so that you can compose a video, kind of like you would compose a Flutter widget tree.
+Cutting Room gives you declarative compositions so that you can compose a video, kind of like how you compose a Flutter widget tree.
 In the following example, a video is composed from two other video clips, played back to back (in series).